Koalhack/Flow.Launcher.Plugin.Formatter/docs/customScripts.md

 ##### Messaging

 Script execution objects have additional functions to communicate with the user, called `postInfo()` and `postError()`.
-These functions take in a single string argument, that will be presented in the Boop toolbar.
+These functions take in a single string argument, that will be presented as a Windows notification.

 ```js
 state.postInfo(`${lines.length} lines removed`);